baezortega/mutree/README.md

 __Adrian Baez-Ortega
 Transmissible Cancer Group, University of Cambridge__

-Muttree is a generalization and extension of [Asif Tamuri's treesub](https://github.com/tamuri/treesub) pipeline.
+muttree is a generalization and extension of [Asif Tamuri's treesub](https://github.com/tamuri/treesub) pipeline.
 It makes use of [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [2] and [BioJava](http://biojava.org/) [3]) in order to construct a phylogenetic tree and identify recurrent mutations in it, from a coding DNA sequence alignment.

 The pipeline generates: